-Scott Bowers is in his first season as an assistant coach for the West Virginia University men’s soccer program.
+Scott Bowers is in his second season as an assistant coach for the West Virginia University men’s soccer program.

 Bowers spent the last seven seasons as the Director of Goalkeeping for IMG Academy in Bradenton, Fla.
 He has served as the head coach of the U19 Boys IMG Academy team and an assistant coach of the United States Developmental Academy Boys U18/U16 teams.